Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/screen-reader.md

 <span data-menuitem="screen-reader"></span>

 Through this section, we list the common gestures for Android and iOS screen readers.
-These assistive tools have a lot of functionalities but requires a minimum knowledge to be used effectively.
+These assistive tools have a lot of functionalities but require a minimum knowledge to be used effectively.

 Two versions are available:
 - **TalkBack** built-in screen reader for Android.